 March 13, 2020

 It’s no secret Lavon and I love to travel.
 Our favorite memories since we started dating all have been when we were traveling somewhere!
 Whether it was a couple hour drive away or across the country, there’s nothing we love doing more together.
 Last spring, as we started thinking about our 2019 trip for the two of us, we were planning on going somewhere in the US.
 One night, Lavon looked at me and said “What if we go to another resort?
 Like to the Bahamas or Hawaii or something?!”
 I was like WHAT?!
 Okay, I’m down!
-Thus how we ended up going to Hawaii!
+Thus how we ended up going to Hawaii for dinner cruising!
 Thinking back on this trip, I literally just grin ear to ear thinking about how much fun we had.
 And it makes me miss it so much!
 Just like our honeymoon in Jamaica, Hawaii is now a really, really special place to us.

 We arrived Thursday afternoon, and planned to be in Maui until Tuesday morning, when we flew back to Honolulu, Oahu to spend a few days there.
 I took thousands of photos, literally, so I decided to divide this entire trip into two parts: Maui and Oahu!
 Too many fun photos and memories to cram it all into one!

 We stayed at the Sheraton Maui Resort & Spa in Lahaina and it definitely surpassed all expectations!
 We absolutely loved it there – beautiful rooms with gorgeous views, relaxing beach, and it was within walking distance to Kaanapali Village, an outdoor shopping center on the beach with lots of cute shops and restaurants!